Welcome to the world of saltwater aquariums! This guide will hopefully get you from wanting a saltwater tank to owning one.

 Powerheads - Powerheads turn an impeller to push water gently and at high volume over a large space.
 They have lower velocity and pressure than a pump, but turn far more gallons per hour usually for the cost, and more importantly create natural currents in the aquarium.

-Air Stones - Because of the salt creep they cause, air stones are generally not favored in the saltwater aquarium hobby outside use in culture applications.
+Air Stones - Because of the salt buildup they cause on nearby surfaces, air stones are generally not favored in the saltwater aquarium hobby outside use in culture applications.

-Standard Fluorescent Bulbs (T12)- Only used for utility purposes or over outdated fish tanks.
+Standard Fluorescent Bulbs (T12)- Only used for utility purposes or in fish only tank kits.
 Can grow macroalgae and some low light requiring corals, but they are fairly weak.

 T5HO - The HO stands for "High Output" and that is just what these powerful and efficient lights do.
 This established technology is preferred among reef aquarists because they give off relatively low heat, spread light well, and can be easily color customized.
 54 watts of T5HO works well over a standard 29 Long aquarium to achieve strong growth results for the majority of soft and hard corals and almost all of the macroalgae species we carry.
 (Compare that to our recommendation of 60-80 watts of power compact lighting for 20 gallon long aquariums.
 The discrepancy is based on the assumption that your T5 fixture will have better reflectors as most do, the quality of your fixture is something to be mindful of when reading these recommendations).